Wire bonding: Materials

 Wire diameters start from under 10 μm and can be up to several hundred micrometres for high-powered applications.

 The wire bonding industry is transitioning from gold to copper.
 This change has been instigated by the rising cost of gold and the comparatively stable, and much lower, cost of copper.
 While possessing higher thermal and electrical conductivity than gold, copper had previously been seen as less reliable due to its hardness and susceptibility to corrosion.
 By 2015, it is expected that more than a third of all wire bonding machines in use will be set up for copper.

 Copper wire has become one of the preferred materials for wire bonding interconnects in many semiconductor and microelectronic applications.
 Copper is used for fine wire ball bonding in sizes from 10 μm up to 75 μm.
 Copper wire has the ability of being used at smaller diameters providing the same performance as gold without the high material cost.
+Smaller diameters are possible due to copper's higher electrical conductivity.
+Copper wire bonds are at least as reliable if not more reliable than gold wire bonds.

 Copper wire up to 500 μm can be successfully wedge bonded.
-Large diameter copper wire can and does replace aluminum wire where high current carrying capacity is needed or where there are problems with complex geometry.
+Large diameter copper wire can and does replace aluminium wire where high current carrying capacity is needed or where there are problems with complex geometry.
 Annealing and process steps used by manufacturers enhance the ability to use large diameter copper wire to wedge bond to silicon without damage occurring to the die.

-Copper wire does pose some challenges in that it is harder than both gold and aluminum, so bonding parameters must be kept under tight control.
+Copper wire does pose some challenges in that it is harder than both gold and aluminium, so bonding parameters must be kept under tight control.
+The amount of power used during ultrasonic bonding must be higher and copper has a higher fusing current so it has a higher current carrying capacity.
 The formation of oxides is inherent with this material, so storage and shelf life are issues that must be considered.
 Special packaging is required in order to protect copper wire and achieve a longer shelf life.
 Palladium coated copper wire is a common alternative which has shown significant resistance to corrosion, albeit at a higher hardness than pure copper and a greater price, though still less than gold.
 During the fabrication of wire bonds, copper wire, as well as its plated varieties, must be worked in the presence of forming gas [95% nitrogen and 5% hydrogen] or a similar anoxic gas in order to prevent corrosion.
 A method for coping with copper's relative hardness is the use of high purity [5N+] varieties.